901D3/WebM-muxer.js/README.md

-# Webm-muxer.js
+# WebM-muxer.js
-A simple and lightweight WebM muxer
+A simple and lightweight WebM muxer written in JS